CursorwebGames/2DExtremeMiniGolf/useful/notes.md

     - Have quadtree store components of static for collisions (e.g. line collision, circle collision)
 - No need for dynamic objects optimizations

+- Consider using webpack for imports and also
+- Should allow for typescript and better organization

 ## CCD
 CCD by halving velocity and multiple substeps (todo: calculations on ratio & further optimizations)